Compile and run the rock-paper-scissors model on Corstone-320 FVP

 Note

-The argument mps4_board.visualisation.disable-visualisation=1 disables the FVP GUI.
-This can speed up launch time for the FVP.
+mps4_board.visualisation.disable-visualisation=1 disables the FVP GUI and can reduce launch time

 telnetterminal0: Listening for serial connection on port 5000